-Our final team for the summer was a very capable team from St. Andrew’s Episcopal Church in Rocky Mount, North Carolina.
+Our final team for the summer of 2019 was a very capable team from St. Andrew’s Episcopal Church in Rocky Mount, North Carolina.
 They spent much of their time focused on the House of Grace and were able to build stairs, line much of the interior in sheet rock and finish most of the railing.
 The house is starting to look nearly complete!

 After the summer teams, our own faithful Mr Freddy and his new assistant Mr. Enqique have continued to work hard, adding doors, windows and many other small jobs.
 The most stunning difference was adding the insulating and beautiful mahogany vaulted ceiling.

 Mr. Enqique is a parent and neighbor of our school who has helped in many ways.
 He currently has 4 daughters attending Holy Cross.

 Mission teams tend to come either in early in the year or over the summer, so building is seasonal.
 As the new year approached, we looked forward to the arrival of our next mission teams.

 Hard working volunteers from St. Stephen’s Episcopal Church in Edina, MN arrived for a week of building.